-This is primarily SEN focused but can any truly inclusive setting should be able to use this as a checklist.
-Before you start looking at strategies or labeling a child’s actions as challenging ask yourself these questions.
-They could form an initial discussion with your team.
-If you cannot answer Yes to the first 13
+This is blog post is primarily school-based and SEND focused, but can any education or care setting that strives to be truly inclusive should be able to use this as an environmental and relational approach based checklist or simple inclusion audit tool.
+Before you start looking at strategies or labeling a child’s actions as challenging […]

 There are many many children out there who are crying out for help.
 There are many dedicated, enthusiastic, creative and compassionate people who are desperate to help.
 These people need help, we are increasingly facing highly complex issues that very few educational professionals are equipped to deal with.
 I am writing this as a teacher but I know there are CAMHS workers, social workers and support staff throughout the country who are feeling like this.